-The Town of Plainville updated accordingly the Master Drainage Utility Maps to identify each discharge and associated watershed.
-Additionally, each discharge has been field located by coordinates, photographed, numbered, logged and inspected.
+The Town of Plainville updated accordingly the Master Drainage Utility Maps to identify each drainage discharge and associated watershed.
+Additionally, each drainage discharge has been field located by coordinates, photographed, numbered, logged, and inspected.
 The inspection notes include recommendations to the Roadway Department to be incorporate into their Improvement and maintenance schedule.
 A systematic reinspection system was established.
 Approximately 50% of the drainage outlets were reinspected during 2017 with an additional 25% during 2018.
 The remaining 25% were reinspected in 2019.
 The goal in the future will be to reinspect each discharge once every five years.
-During the 2020 calendar year.
-It is the engineering department's goal to reinspect 20% of the Town's drainage outlets.